Home | Apple Pie Overnight Oats

 easy apple pie overnight oats

-What you’ll need for apple pie overnight oats
+Simple ingredients you’ll need for apple pie overnight oats

-Scroll down to view the recipe card below for the full ingredients list, nutrition facts, and step-by-step instructions.
+Scroll down to view the full recipe card below for the full ingredients list, nutrition facts, and step-by-step instructions.

 How to make apple pie overnight oats

-1. In a bowl, combine the applesauce, maple syrup, almond butter, oats, chia seed, vanilla, cinnamon, and sea salt.
+1. In a bowl, combine the apple sauce, maple syrup, almond butter, oats, chia seed, vanilla, cinnamon, and sea salt.
 Stir to combine.
 Pour in the almond milk and stir until fully combined.
 Mix in the diced apples and collagen peptides.

 2. Pour the oat mixture into 2 mason jars or bowls.
 Cover and allow to sit in the fridge overnight, or for at least 3 hours before enjoying.